 Press Start Gaming Zone, MEATliquor, Bank Street, Leeds, West Yorkshire, LS1 5AT.

 That’s right – instead of looking up and thinking how cool it would be to fly one of those bad boys, bite the bullet and learn how to do it yourself.
-PTT Aviation can be found at Leeds Bradford Airport – it’s a flying school where you can learn how to fly an aeroplane or helicopter.
-You’ll train in a Piper PA28, Robinson R44 or the Cessna 142, and although it won’t come cheap, you won’t soon forget it.
+Sherburn Aero Club is a flying school where you can learn how to fly an aeroplane, jetting off from their own private airfield.
+You’ll be taken up into the clouds with a professional pilot, who will teach you how to navigate, steer and even land.
+Although the experience won’t come cheap, you won’t soon forget it.

 With Combat Archery, you can fire arrows at your friends and not get in any trouble.
 This is your chance to run around a field at the National Archery centre, armed with foam-tipped arrows to aim at your pals.
 You’ll start with a practice run before you grab your crossbow and make use of their incredible pitch, which has everything from medieval barriers to bunkers and barricades.

 National Archery, Redcote Lane, Off Kirkstall Road, Leeds, West Yorkshire, LS4 2AW.

 Have you always wanted to find out more about your family history but never known where to start?
 Leeds Central Library has everything you need and you can even get a bit of help from their experts.
 They run free family history workshops every month to get you started and you’ll have access to over 180,000 items that could help you reveal everything you’re looking for.
 Don’t worry if you get stuck, because they also do free drop-in sessions whenever you like.

 Local and Family History Library, 2nd Floor, Central Library, Calverley Street, Leeds, LS1 3AB.

 20. Try a military spec tactical laser game